openutm/flight-spotlight/README.md

 5. You will need help to fill out the all the links, since this is associated with Authentication, in short, it will ask you to point to a Flight Spotlight or any other OAUTH2 provider for credentails.
 (See below for non-Docker Installation)
 6. Finally run the installation by typing `docker-compose up`

-## Test run (without Authenticaton)
+## Test run

-In these steps we will not connect to the DSS and turn off all authentication:

-   1. Clone the repository and use `npm install | npm i`
-   2. In Github switch the branch to `testrun`, this branch turns off all identity and authentication capabilities.
-You can use `git checkout testrun`
-   3. Create a process.env file using `touch process.env`
-      1. Take a look at the [.env.sample](https://github.com/openskies-sh/flight-spotlight/blob/master/.env.sample) file to fill in your details.
-You will need the Bing / Mapbox keys for basemaps, you can igonre the Identity and Authorization settings.
-   4. Download a precompiled binary of the [Tile 38](https://www.tile38.com) server for your system.
-You can follow the instructions [in the releases page](https://github.com/tidwall/tile38/releases).
-Sample for Linux below:

-      ```shell
-      curl -L  https://github.com/tidwall/tile38/releases/download/1.19.5/tile38-1.19.5-linux-amd64.tar.gz -o tile38-1.19.5-linux-amd64.tar.gz
-      tar xzvf tile38-1.19.5-linux-amd64.tar.gz
-      cd tile38-1.19.5-linux-amd64
-      ./tile38-server
-      ```

-   5. Run the local server using `npm start`
+Once you have the Docker container running, you can follow the instructions below

-   6. Navigate to `http://localhost:5000/spotlight` in your browser to launch the application.
+1. Navigate to `http://localhost:5000/spotlight` in your browser to launch the application.
 You should see a globe and a control to input a Area of Interest (AOI).
-   7. Copy paste the sample GeoJSON AOI from the importers [folder](https://raw.githubusercontent.com/openskies-sh/flight-spotlight/master/importers/geojson/aoi.geojson)
+2. Copy paste the sample GeoJSON AOI from the importers [folder](https://raw.githubusercontent.com/openskies-sh/flight-spotlight/master/importers/geojson/aoi.geojson)
-   8. Click the __Stream flights__ button.
+3. Click the __Stream flights__ button.
 This subscribe you to the channel.
-   9. This part needs Python3.
-In another terminal install the redis dependency in Python `pip install redis`
-   10. Navigate to the importers directory and type in `python import_flight_json.py` file to upload flight information and see it on a map.
+4. Navigate to the importers directory and type in `python import_flight_json_secured.py` file to upload flight information and see it on a map.
 This script parses the JSON flight details and uploads the data every five seconds.
 The flights should be appear as point on the globe.

 ## Under the hood